dse/dse-highway-fonts/README.md

 # dse-highway-fonts

-An effort to use the dimensional drawings from the 1961 reprint of Standard Alphabets for Highway Signs to create certain fonts.
+An effort to create fonts based on the **original FHWA 1945 dimensional drawings** for their _Standard Alphabets for Highway Signs_.

+Only the uppercase letters and digits were specified, so at present time only those are included.
+Additional punctuation may be provided based on later specifications.

-Currently we offer:
+Currently available:

--   Series A, one of the original Standard Alphabets for Highway Signs.  **This series was deprecated by the Federal Highway Administration.
+-   Series A, one of the original Standard Alphabets for Highway Signs.

+    **This series was deprecated by the Federal Highway Administration.
 Do not use Series A for actual highway signs.**

+    Apparently it is still used in some places in Australia.

+-   Series B, in use on street name signs, parking signs, and other uses where more text must fit on the sign.

 # Sources